kngeno/stdm-configurations/README.md

 **Social Tenure Domain Model**
 ==============================

-### About STDM - Data Profiles (.stc)
+### About STDM - Data Profiles (.stc) & Templates (.sdt)
-A set of the respective STDM data profile customizations at the country level.
+A set of the respective STDM data profile and template customizations at the country level.
 See the topic on Creating and Customizing Data Profiles in the user manual https://www.stdm.gltn.net/docs/1_7/#t=Getting_Started.htm

 ### Project Structure

-The STDM data profiles are organized according to application contexts within countries i.e. Zambia has two application contexts namely: Customary Land  and Informal Settlement.
+The STDM data profiles and templates are organized according to application contexts within countries i.e. Zambia has two application contexts namely: Customary Land  and Informal Settlement.

 #### Country Data Profiles/ Application Contexts:
 1. Uganda